When I travel I’m always amazed and inspired by the buildings and structures that I see.

 The project is a fantastic example of the need for the use of technology throughout the process – in communication, in design, in construction.

-I would love to have visited the museum.
-However, it was closed due to Ramadan until the evening – something the taxi driver who took us there would surely have known!
+Unfortunately, I was not able to visit the museum, it was closed on the day I visited due to Ramadan until the evening – something the taxi driver who took us there would surely have known!